 On the 1st of Tiylavar, folks all around Southern Lethea gather and celebrate.
 At around 6 PM, the largest pumpkin in the town, village, or household gets bashed by the participants of the Victory Day ceremony.
 The ceremony is for remembering all the good that happened during the previous year and for forgetting all of the bad.

 On the 5th of Tiylavar, a large ceremony is held where people come together and burn a tall wooden sculpture of Saint Hillen.
 The ceremony is meant to celebrate the start of a new year and a new beginning.
 The ceremony is held by even those who aren't Hillensists, as a way of thanking the saint for his good deeds.
 Many Saralian Haltjanists believe that the spirits of their ancestors come to visit them during the night and so they leave food and kvass the table before going to bed.

 On the 22nd of Atheus, people from all across the Hillenistic world mourn the loss of the faithful legions who marched out to fight in the Second Divine March and never returned.
 People light tall candles in the evening, in hopes that the spirits of the lost soldiers could be guided back to civilization.

 Spring's End is a holiday that celebrates the work that the peasantry does for the good of society.
-Nobles who honor this holiday invite farmers over to their homes and award them by either giving them something or by holding a small feast in their honor.
+Nobles who honour this holiday invite farmers over to their homes and award them by either giving them something or by holding a small feast in their honour.